canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 ---
 layout: post
-title: "How to create test values with the Builder pattern"
+title: "How to create test data with the Builder pattern"
 tags: tutorial csharp
 cover: Cover.png
 cover-alt: How to create test values with the Builder pattern
 ---

 Last time, we learned [how to write good unit tests]({% post_url 2020-11-02-UnitTestingTips %}) by reducing noise inside our tests.
 One way to reduce noise is to use builder methods.
 In that post, we used a builder method to simplify the complex setup scenarios of our tests.
-Let's use the Builder pattern to create test values for our unit tests.
+Let's use the Builder pattern to create test data for our unit tests.

 **With the Builder pattern, an object creates another object.
 A builder has methods to change some properties of an object and a method to return an object ready to use.
-The Builder pattern is useful to create input values inside unit tests**.
+The Builder pattern is useful to create input data inside unit tests**.

 ## Without Builders